jhame101/GearsEye/README.md

 ## Overview

 GEARS is a program that visualizes the molecular dynamics library [LAMMPS](http://lammps.sandia.gov/), developed by [Sandia National Laboratories](http://www.sandia.gov/), in virtual reality.
 Because of this, it offers the ability to run custom LAMMPS scripts and also comes with a few demos.
 Look at [USCCACS/GEARS](https://github.com/USCCACS/GEARS/) for more GEARS-specific information.
 This fork, which works with the HTC VIVE Pro Eye headset, adds a circle on top of the preview window that shows where the user is looking.
+There are also some other additions, such as a menu that can be used to switch levels without using the keyboard, smooth movement (rather than just teleportation), and a pawn written in C++ rather than purely Blueprint.
+The simulation in the original GEARS and in this fork should be exactly the same.

 ## System Requirements
 * [HTC VIVE Pro Eye](https://www.vive.com/eu/product/vive-pro-eye/overview/) with Motion Controllers